built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps.md

 - **inline-view**: This manifest type expects the manifest setting to have the options inline rather than a url to a json file.
 - **window**: This manifest type expects the manifest setting to point to a json file that contains classic window options.
 - **inline-window**: This manifest type expects the manifest setting to have the classic window options inline rather than a url to a json file.
 - **external**: This manifest type expects the manifest setting to point to an exe or an app asset name.
-This requires launch External Process permissions to be enabled see [how to secure your platform](./how-to-secure-your-platform.md).
+This requires launch External Process permissions to be enabled see [How To Secure Your Platform](./how-to-secure-your-platform.md).
 - **inline-external**: this manifest type expects the manifest setting to point to an exe or an app asset name using an inline launch external process request.
-This requires launch External Process permissions to be enabled see [how to secure your platform](./how-to-secure-your-platform.md).
+This requires launch External Process permissions to be enabled see [How To Secure Your Platform](./how-to-secure-your-platform.md).
 - **snapshot**: This manifest type expects the manifest setting to point to a json file that contains a snapshot (one or more windows)
 - **manifest**: This manifest type expects the manifest setting to point to a json file that is an openfin manifest.
 An openfin app.
 - **desktop-browser**: This manifest type expects the manifest setting to point to a url which will be launched in the default desktop browser.
-- **endpoint**: An endpoint (see [how to define endpoints](./how-to-define-endpoints.md)) is a generic target that supports an action or a request/response.
+- **endpoint**: An endpoint (see [How To Define Endpoints](./how-to-define-endpoints.md)) is a generic target that supports an action or a request/response.
 This custom endpoint will be passed the app definition to the action implementation.
 What happens after that point is down to your own implementation.
 It is one way of extending launch behavior should you need to.
-- **connection**: A connected app (see [how to manage connections to your platform](./how-to-manage-connections-to-your-platform.md)) could have provided a list of child views that can be launched from home.
+- **connection**: A connected app (see [How To Manage Connections To Your Platform](./how-to-manage-connections-to-your-platform.md)) could have provided a list of child views that can be launched from home.
 If a selection is made against one of these entries then it will be sent to the connected app in order for it to launch the requested view.

-## How To Configure The Appprovider For Your Platform
+## How To Configure The AppProvider For Your Platform

-The app provider definition can either come from your manifest or from an external settings service (see [how-to-apply-entitlements](./how-to-apply-entitlements.md) and an example is available via [second.manifest.fin.json](../public/second.manifest.fin.json) and [settings.json](../public/settings.json)).
+The app provider definition can either come from your manifest or from an external settings service (see [How To Apply Entitlements](./how-to-apply-entitlements.md) and an example is available via [second.manifest.fin.json](../public/second.manifest.fin.json) and [settings.json](../public/settings.json)).
 The available settings are as follows:

 | Property                                  | Description                                                                                                                                                                                                           |
 | ----------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |